LeonardoX77/Excel.Net/README.md

 This work is based on Dietmar Paul Schoder article and I only added a small functionality to read Defined Names (used commonly in formulas) and fix some little errors I found on the way.

-Here you can see his amazin article:
+Here you can see his amazing article:

 [http://www.codeproject.com/Tips/801032/Csharp-How-To-Read-xlsx-Excel-File-With-Lines-of?msg=5263516#xx5263516xx](http://www.codeproject.com/Tips/801032/Csharp-How-To-Read-xlsx-Excel-File-With-Lines-of?msg=5263516#xx5263516xx)